swcarpentry/shell-novice/00-intro.md

 3. Compare the statistics for each protein with corresponding statistics for each other protein using a program one of the other graduate students wrote called `goodiff`.
-4. Write up.
+4. Write up results.
     Her supervisor would really like her to do this by the end of the month so that her paper can appear in an upcoming special issue of *Aquatic Goo Letters*.

 It takes about half an hour for the assay machine to process each sample.
-The good news is,
+The good news is:
 it only takes two minutes to set each one up.
 Since her lab has eight assay machines that she can use in parallel, this step will "only" take about two weeks.